Yushi-Y/EWADA-intern/README.md

 # Privacy-preserving Recommendations on Solid
-Develop collaborative filtering (CF) recommendation algorithms to be employed on Solidflix, a Solid-based movie recommendation sharing app.
+Developed collaborative filtering (CF) recommendation algorithms to be potentially employed on Solidflix, a Solid-based movie recommendation sharing app.
 Solid (Social Linked Data) is a decentralised personal data architecture that aims to empower individual autonomy (https://solidproject.org/).
-The aim of the project is to preserve user privacy while doing CF.
+The aim of the project is to preserve user privacy when performing CF.

 Directory structure: